CBoensel/in-context-without-button/README.md

-# PoC for PayPal In-Context Experience w/o PayPal Button
+# PoC for PayPal In-Context Experience w/o Button

 Merchants may want to customize the PayPal button to match their design.